MithrilJS/mithril.js/docs/hyperscript.md

 ### Making templates dynamic

-Since nested vnodes are just plain Javascript expressions, you can simply use Javascript facilities to manipulate them
+Since nested vnodes are just plain JavaScript expressions, you can simply use JavaScript facilities to manipulate them

 #### Dynamic text